rgabiazo/MyBids/code/MyBidsApp/cbrain_bids_pipeline/README.md

   --upload-dp-id 51 --upload-group-id 456
 ```

+> **Note** Re-uploading a file with the same name to the same Data Provider is
+> skipped.
+Each provider keeps a single copy per filename—see the later note in
+> this README for details.

 Already registered files may be reassigned later using
 `update_userfile_group_and_move`.
 The CLI exposes this via
 `--modify-file --new-group-id` (ID **or** name):